Alexandra Popp

-Alexandra Popp-Höppe (/de/; born 6 April 1991) is a German professional footballer who plays as a striker for Frauen-Bundesliga club VfL Wolfsburg.
+Alexandra Popp-Höppe (/de/; born 6 April 1991) is a German professional footballer who plays as a striker for Frauen-Bundesliga club Borussia Dortmund.
 Popp was named German Footballer of the Year three times, in 2014, 2016 and 2023, captained the German national team between 2019 and 2024, and is her country's third all-time top scorer.
-She is widely considered to be one of the most legendary and successful German footballers of all time.
+She will join Borussia Dortmund in the 2026–27 season.

 Early life

 Popp attended Gesamtschule Berger Feld in Gelsenkirchen, one of four facilities certified as "elite schools of football" by the German Football Association.
 She was the school's sole female pupil and could only attend courtesy of a special permit.
 She studied and trained with junior players of the German men's Bundesliga side FC Schalke 04.
 Popp left school after the 12th grade with a Fachabitur diploma.